-2. The controllers and Supervisor did not assimilate that the work-load was
+2. The controllers and Supervisor did not assimilate that the work-load was too high for bandboxed operations.

-Degree of Risk: C.
+Degree of Risk:

 Safety Barrier Assessment4:

 The Board decided that the following key safety barriers were contributory in this Airprox:

 ATC Strategic Manning and Planning was considered to be only partially effective because Coningsby had reduced the number of controllers on console which resulted in bandboxed